 There are many ways to build autonomy as a core value in your workplace.
 For example, you can give team members the option to set their own priorities and deadlines where possible.
 Or, if you have to work around strict deadlines, let your employees decide when and what they do to reach those deadlines.

 Ultimately, the goal is not to overhaul the way you manage your team, but to take small steps to create a more autonomous team.
-As your employees become more empowered to make decisions, both you and they will feel more comfortable in their roles.
+This is even more important when working hybrid, where trust and clarity are paramount.
+As your employees become more empowered to make decisions, both you and they will feel more comfortable in their roles, whether collaborating in-office or remotely.

 Embrace the Year of Trust

-Some business professionals are calling for 2024 to be the Year of Trust, or a period where leaders and team members restore belief in each other.
-As a leader, you need to trust your employees.
+Some business professionals are calling for 2025 to be the Year of Trust, or a period where leaders and team members restore belief in each other.
+As a leader, you need to trust your employees, especially in a hybrid work model, where visibility is limited and autonomy is key.

 Evaluate where you mistrust your staff and why.
 This can be a hard thing to do because you might judge yourself for the beliefs you’re holding onto.
-For example, you might have insecurities as a new leader, so you feel the need to micromanage to make sure they do well so you look good.
+For example, you might have insecurities as a new leader, so you feel the need to micromanage to ensure they perform well, even when a flexible hybrid work schedule is designed to empower them.

-Once you understand where your trust stands and what needs to be addressed, you can take steps to better trust your employees, who can then trust you.
+Once you understand where your trust stands and what needs to be addressed, you can take steps to better trust your employees, who can then trust you in return.
+This shift is critical for fostering collaboration and accountability, whether your team is remote, in-office, or somewhere in between.

 Develop a culture of communication